Linearity and indiscreteness of amalgamated products of hyperbolic groups: Introduction

-We would like to remark that the analagous question for free products has already been studied.
-Dey--Kapovich--Leeb \cite{Dey-Kapovich-Leeb} have studied when the group generated by two $P$-Anosov subgroups of a group $G$ is a $P$-Anosov free product into $G$.
-Danciger--Gu\'eritaud--Kassel have also anounced (see \cite[Prop.
+Note that the analoguous question for free products has already been studied.
+Dey--Kapovich--Leeb in \cite{Dey-Kapovich-Leeb} and Dey--Kapovich \cite{DK} have studied when the group generated by two $P$-Anosov subgroups of a group $G$ is a $P$-Anosov free product into $G$.
+Danciger--Gu\'eritaud--Kassel have also announced (see \cite[Prop.
 12.5]{DGK}) that the free product of two infinite Anosov subgroups of $\mathsf{PGL}(d,\mathbb{R})$ also admits an Anosov representation into $\mathsf{PGL}(m,\mathbb{R})$ for some $m \geq d$.
 The particular case of convex-cocompact groups in rank 1 Lie groups seems to be folklore.

-Conjecture \ref{conj:AmalgamatesAnosov} for convex cocompact groups of isometries of the real hyperbolic space follows from a combination theorem of Baker and Cooper: